-Operational Costs
+Operating Costs

-The principal operational costs of the solar panels on UK schools are:
+The main operating costs of the solar panels on UK schools are:

-- Payments to Solar Options for Schools Ltd for ensuring the proper running of the systems on each school in the portfolio under the Operations and Maintenance contract, which may also subcontract services such as monitoring or inspections to third parties as required.
-Insurance, rates and other applicable taxes such as corporate and value added tax. - Build up of reserves to cover inverter replacements and eventual dismantling of the system in later years. - Other third party costs related to administering and managing payment to investors. - Payment of interest and repayment of principal to Bondholders and any social investors that may subsequently invest in the projects to re-finance and re-pay Bondholders.
+- Payment of interest and repayment of principal to Bondholders and any social investors that may subsequently invest in the projects to refinance and re-pay Bondholders. - Payments to Solar Options for Schools Ltd for ensuring the proper running of the systems on each school in the portfolio under the Operations and Maintenance contract, which may also subcontract services such as monitoring or inspections to third parties as required. - Insurance, rates and other applicable taxes such as corporate and value added tax. - Build-up of reserves to cover inverter replacements and eventual dismantling of the system in later years. - Other third party costs, such as accounting, auditing and costs related to administering and managing payment to funders.